FLY FISHING ROD ASSEMBLY

-- Put the rod together by connecting the ferrules (the connections between the fly rod sections).
-Most fly rods are two-piece, so there will be only a single ferrule connection.
-Multi-piece pack fly rods with as many as six sections have additional ferrules.
+Your fly fishing rod assembly begins with connecting the ferrules (the connections between the fly rod sections).
+Most fly rods are two-piece, meaning there will only be a single ferrule connection.
+However, a multi-piece fishing rod assembly may contain as many as six sections (and five ferrule connections).

 - With pack or travel rods, begin assembling the rod at the butt end and progress to the tip.